 If you have exceeded your Google project quota and try to create a workspace in Terra, your workspace will fail to create and you will get an error message in the create workspace modal.

-1. Go to https://console.cloud.google.com/iam-admin/quotas?project=project_id where project_id is the workspace Google project ID (find in the Dashboard page on the right under "Workspace Information.")
+https://console.cloud.google.com/iam-admin/quotas?project=project_id where project_id is the workspace Google project ID.

 2. Identify quotas that are close to the limit.
 In the example below, the CPU quota in region "us-central1" is maxed out (the orange bar near 100%) and you'll need to request more (see steps below).